 My happiest moment as a dad

 I enjoyed every day watching my three children growing up.
 Going through childhood photos of my kids, I can’t believe how I managed to bring them up.
-My happiest moment in my life was walking my daughter down the aisle two years ago.
+The happiest moment in my life was walking my daughter down the aisle two years ago.

 My current challenge